RamSailopal/irismysql/README.md

- AUTHOR - Raman Sailopal
+ <b>AUTHOR<b> - Raman Sailopal

  BACKGROUND - Utility to translate mysql tables into IRIS globals

  PREREQUISITES - It is assumed that a working version of Intersystems IRIS as well as mysql or mariadb is running

  It is also assumed that the iriscmd is installed as instructed here - https://github.com/RamSailopal/iriscmd

  PARAMETERS -
             - 1 - User name for mysql